dankuck/dankuck.github.io/_posts/2021-07-22-trumans-map-6-politics-is-the-mind-killer.md

 I needed to know what I was dealing with.

-So I abandoned alphabetical order and went to the references that might be for Germany.
+So I abandoned alphabetical order and went to the references that might be for <i>Germany</i>.
 Volume 8: pages 224, 255, and 330.

 <i>Glass, Philip.</i>